Supporting areas of operation

 We manage our investment portfolio with the aim of enhancing value.
 Value orientation for us also means realizing value when the time is right and the conditions attractive.
 In this context, the sale of T‑Mobile Netherlands was completed in 2022.
 We used part of the resulting cash inflow of EUR 3.6 billion to further increase our stake in T‑Mobile US (by 1.7 percentage points).
 After examining strategic options, we also signed an agreement with DigitalBridge and Brookfield in the reporting year to sell a 51 % stake in the GD Towers business entity, which operates the cell tower business in Germany and Austria in the Group Development operating segment.
 Deutsche Telekom will retain a 49.0 % stake, benefiting from future value upside at GD Towers.
 The transaction was consummated on February 1, 2023.
 We are also weighing plans to invest a portion of the funds received to further increase our stake in T‑Mobile US.
 This is in line with our strategic decision to increase our stake in T‑Mobile US to more than 50 % and secure the existing control over the U.S. subsidiary in the long term.

 Simplicity in our offers and in our organization makes the digital transformation of our core business easier.
 In this way, we increase our implementation speed – both in the interaction with customers and in the implementation of new, strategic initiatives.
 This is why we want to become simpler, more digital, and ultimately more agile.

-- We want to be a leader in terms of customer experience, technology, and the implementation of advances in productivity for our business customers.
+- We want to be a leader in terms of digital living and working, and in the implementation of advances in productivity for our business customers.
 Because only when we lead can we grow and meet the demands of our investors in the long term.

-- This growth will be made possible by carefully managing our financial resources and systematically transforming the Company to be simple, digital, and agile in every sense.
+- We promote continued growth by carefully managing our financial resources and systematically transforming the Company to be simple, digital, and agile in every sense.